Carla Janes-Heneghan, Author of

 THE ANSWER

-Within the 20 sequential short stories of Keiko and Ruben, a child learns the reading sounds of letters.
-In Iceland, their successful beginning reading program (despite the complexity of their language) also uses adventure stories set in fantasy to teach children to read.
+In Iceland, their very successful beginning reading program (despite the complexity of their language) also uses adventure stories set in fantasy to teach beginning readers to read.
 These storybook characters become as well-known as Disney Princesses and Marvel Super Heroes.
 Examples: Shorri, a curious boy who loves adventures, Freya, a brave girl with a passion for nature, and Bjorn, a friendly bear who helps his friends.

 FOR CHILDREN FOUR TO SIX YEARS OLD